lu-blue/Your_Daily_Dev_News/README.md

 * Learn how to interact with a relational database using an ORM tool implementing Spring JPA (Hibernate).

 ## Setup
-Remember that you will need to configure the following dependencies in your `build.gradle`:
+You will need to configure the following dependencies in your `build.gradle`:
 * Spring Web
 * Spring JPA
 * PostgreSQL Driver
 * Docker
-* Gradle

 `src/main/resources/application.properties` should also be properly configured:
 ```properties